Skip to content

 accurately reflect your wishes.
 In addition, if there is no beneficiary designation form, there can

-be significant adverse tax consequences. - Using online or store-bought software.
+4. Using online or store-bought software.
 Although using online or store-bought software can be a tempting solution, there are too many potential problems that can arise, even in the simplest of

 plans.
 These services begin by asking basic questions about your assets, your family, and how